Frequently Asked Questions

 It’s raining – will the Hill Trip still be on?

 Yes – if we cancelled the Hill Trip every time it rained, we’d hardly ever go!
 Please make sure you are appropriately dressed for the weather conditions.
 In extreme wind or snow, it is possible that the Trip may be cancelled for safety reasons – this usually only happens in the winter months (Nov-Apr), but feel free to phone us to check.
+In cold conditions it’s essential that everyone is well equipped with warm clothing, waterproofs, a hat and gloves.
+If you’re not warmly enough dressed, we may have to turn you away for your own safety.

 What should I wear for the Hill Trip?

 The Hill Trip leads you into the reindeer’s habitat on the open mountainside.
 If it’s cold or wet, you’ll be very exposed, so please bring more layers than you expect to need.
-It is often muddy (with added reindeer poo!) so walking boots or wellies are ideal, or in summer you can wear waterproof walking shoes.
+It is often muddy (with added reindeer poo!) so walking boots or wellies are ideal, (or in summer you can wear waterproof walking shoes).
 The most vital issue is that they have very good grip, rather than a smooth sole.
 Please see our detailed footwear page here.
 Converse trainers, high heels and fashion boots are NOT suitable, and we do not allow open sandals for health and safety reasons.
 We are currently unable to hire out wellies, so it is essential that you come prepared.
 In winter, gloves and a hat are essential – remember you’re going into a sub-arctic environment.
 A waterproof jacket is advisable at any time of the year (it is Scotland, after all!).
 Between June and October, on still days, it is highly recommended to wear insect repellent as the famous Scottish midges can be unpleasant.

 How difficult is the walk on the Hill Trip?